 Your office location

-Why do you want to make a change?
+Why does this advisor want to make a change?
 And why now?
 People are motivated to find a new situation for many reasons, and it’s important to know what these reasons are.
+Ask questions such as:

 Avoid making concessions or believing someone will change to meet your vision.
-Unwinding an advisor relationship can be costly and time consuming, so focus on what the advisor brings to the relationship in their current state—not what you see as potential.
+Focus on what the advisor brings to the relationship in their current state—not what you see as potential.